hexa1/gogo-php5-lib/README.md

 # A bootstrap of a PHP5 library packaged as a Phar

-A starting point for a PHP5 object-oriented library (with namespacing).
+A starting point for a PHP5 object-oriented library (with namespacing) which is to be distributed via a .phar file.

 **Includes**: